 Peter Davies is the CEO & Founder of Verv, machine learning experts in the energy sector.
 Verv have combined machine learning, IoT and blockchain to create an optimised peer-to-peer energy trading platform that will reduce energy bills and improve access to green energy.

-Alastair Marke is an environmental, sustainability and climate finance policy advisor and Secretary-General of the Blockchain Climate Institute.
+Alastair Marke is Head of Blockchain Innovations (Climate Change) at Abt Associates and Secretary-General of the Blockchain Climate Institute.
 He is also Climate Change Policy Lead for the British Blockchain Association.

 Aleks Nowak is CIO of BlockEx, a digital asset exchange platform and ICO Marketplace.
 BlockEx recently announced that We Power, a blockchain-based green energy trading platform, will be using BlockEx to facilitate its ICO.